Chicken Liver Pate

 Hi Geri!
 Yes, you can freeze it, but it will change the texture somewhat.
 It will make it less ‘smooth’ but if that doesn’t bother you, go for it.
 It tastes the same as freshly made pate!

 I love Chicken Liver!
-This sounds like a really great way to eat it too!
+This was a really great way to eat it!

 Thanks Shanika!